dean/peepify/README.md

 It does this by going into the target folder, finding all the VERSION files it can, then recording versions on the installed packages.

-Anything that can does not have a version will be mentioned as well.
+Anything that does not have a version will be mentioned as well.

 Usage::